 So, over the last few months, I’ve been carefully looking for a low-end phone compatible with my cell network (mostly talking to friends who seem to be great at finding electronics deals) with the caveat that it must have reasonably large buttons and, a few days ago, I switched to a phone that I can actually use – a Samsung Acclaim (no, not an iPhone or a Motorola Droid X or some other over-the-top overly expensive phone).

-First, know exactly what you’re buying before you buy it.
 If you can, use it as much as possible first.
 Fifteen minutes of using that phone would have told me that it wouldn’t work for me, and it was due to a feature that would have only been covered in a very thorough review of the phone.
 Which brings us to…

-Second, look for thorough reviews and read them carefully.
 A thorough review would have been very clear about the button size on the phone rather than simply talking about the user interface and information straight from the press release.
 If you’re looking at an item you’re going to rely on and use frequently, trusted and detailed reviews are vital.
 I usually start with Consumer Reports and move on from there.

 These two tactics alone would have gone a long way towards ensuring that I made a wiser purchasing decision with my initial phone.
 However, there are a few more useful things to mention about all of this.

-I used my social network as a shopping buddy.
 I have a few friends who do things like buying and selling new and used electronics on eBay and other such sites.
 Whenever I need electronics, I usually shoot them an email, as well as emails to anyone I know who has recently purchased a similar item, just to see what bargains they found in their search.
 Almost always, they find something for me that I would have never stumbled upon on my own.

 Whenever you’re about to make a purchase, don’t be afraid to email your friends and colleagues about it.
 Mention what you’re buying, why you’re buying it, what features you’re looking for, and ask them what suggestions they have or deals they’ve found recently.
 You’ll be shocked at how much useful information you’ll get back.